NathanielPoteat/open-dis-ts-es6/README.md

 ## Build (In Progress)

-*The following instructions does not currently produce a working build.
-To build a min file, manual copy and paste the contents of the files you need into a single file and delete all the imports*
+*The following instructions do not currently produce a working build.
+To build a min file, manual copy and paste the contents of the .ts files you need into a single .ts file and comment out all the imports.
+Until a file is converted from .ts to .js it cannot be used to create a build file*

 To generate a single `dis6.min.js` and `dis7.min.js` from the source files, run the following command: